signorello/P4-edu_wiki/12-03-2018-Meeting-Notes.md

 *  Programming contest?
 How to advertise "interesting" projects, that are not necessarily publishable
     * Can we collect pointers to interesting projects?
     * Long term sponsor a hack-a-thon
-    * TODO: can we post tofino-code?

-*  TODO: How to provide access to wiki pages?
-* Agenda for next time?
-    * Many versions of the SIGCOMM tutorials, etc.
-    *  We should curate these.
-Point to the current ones.
-    *  Update on action items from last time